About The Cosplay Photography Awards

 Up to 2 in total.
 You choose one or two categories you want to compete in, and submit 1 photo per category.
 You cannot submit the same photo to both categories.

 All photos must be original works.
 You may not submit an image that you edited but that was photographed by someone else.
-The photo must not contain vulgar, sexual, or controversial content (religion, racism, politics, etc.).
+The photo must not contain violent, pornographic, explicitly sexual, or hate-speech content and must comply with public social media standards, with some exceptions for "Chili Jam".
 You must have the legal right to submit each photo, including necessary permissions, licenses, or model consent where applicable.

 The photographer who took the photo must be the one to submit it.
-Only the photographer or the model may retouch the photos — no third parties.
+Only the photographer or a person appearing in the photograph may retouch the photos — no third parties.
 The retoucher must be disclosed on submission.

 Pay close attention to your selected category and its specific rules.
-Images containing any watermarks, signatures, or any identifying symbols will be immediately disqualified.
+Images containing any watermarks, signatures, or other identifying marks are subject to disqualification.
 Our judging process is completely blind to ensure fairness, and nothing should influence the jury's evaluation of the photo itself.

-Submissions open on September 15 and close on October 15.
-This is followed by Jury Review until December 1.
-Final results will be published around December 14.
+Submissions open on 15 September and close on 15 October.
+This is followed by Jury Review until 1 December.
+Final results will be published around 14 December.
+All dates are CET/CEST.

 A panel of experienced judges will evaluate all eligible submissions.
 There are dedicated jury members assigned on each category.
 Only those jury members select the winner of the category.